arpitghura/weather-app-yt/README.md

+# Weather App

+This weather app provides real-time and 7-day forecasts, offering detailed conditions including temperature, humidity, wind speed, and more.
+It's a handy tool for staying informed about the weather of any city in India, and beyond.
+Built with user-friendly design and reliable data, it ensures you're always prepared for the day ahead.

+# Installation Guide
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).